 Total Time: 24 minutes

-This Garlicky Greek Yogurt Pasta Sauce is a delicious and healthier alternative to Alfredo sauce.
-This creamy, flavorful sauce is perfect for serving with spaghetti for a high protein vegetarian dinner.
+This Garlicky Greek Yogurt Pasta Sauce is a healthier alternative to Alfredo sauce that pairs with just about any noodle, protein or veggie you can think of.

 Ingredients